wigy/react-interactive-stateful-process/README.md

 # React Interactive Stateful Process

-A generic base classes and utilities for implementing server-side stateful process in React.
+Generic base classes and utilities for implementing server-side stateful process in React.
 The library is written in Typescript.